Welcome to the Information Technology Service Desk!

 A: The Facility and Auxiliary departments are responsible for moving and conducting inventory of the college’s equipment; including computers and other technical equipment.

 3. Q: My printer is out of toner.
-Can the Help Desk bring me toner and install it in my printer?
+Can the Service Desk bring me toner and install it in my printer?

 A: The toners are provided through the automated managed print services program.
 You may send an email to firstname.lastname@example.org if you want to report a printer issue.